-- a) it is an integral part of a longer term strategy to address traffic congestion on the A31, or - b) alternative solutions including potential traffic demand management measures have been explored and are not feasible or appropriate. - 9.11 Only a relatively limited amount of small scale housing and associated development is proposed for the National Park.
-Additional new or improved transport infrastructure is not needed to service this level of development.
-Consequently the expansion of the existing road network will not be supported within the National Park, other than in exceptional circumstances. - 9.12 Working in partnership with Hampshire County Council and Wiltshire Council, the Authority will use the transportation contributions it collects from larger development schemes within the Park under Policy SP38 to help mitigate the likely effects of increased levels of trip generation within the National Park by addressing accessibility, road safety, air quality and traffic congestion. - 9.13 Of greater concern is the impact of increased trip generation on the National Park arising from development outside the National Park boundary; some
+- a) it is an integral part of a longer-term strategy to address traffic congestion on the A31; or - b) alternative solutions including potential traffic demand management measures have been explored and are not feasible or appropriate. - 9.11 Only a relatively limited amount of small scale housing and associated development is proposed for the National Park.

+Additional new or improved transport infrastructure is not normally needed to service this level of development.

+Consequently, the expansion of the existing road network will not be supported within the National Park, other than in exceptional circumstances. - 9.12 Working in partnership with Hampshire County Council and Wiltshire Council, the Authority will use the transportation contributions it collects from larger development schemes within the Park under Policy SP38 to help mitigate the
-150,000 dwellings are proposed for South Hampshire and South East Dorset up to 2036.
-It is important that the likely impacts are researched and fully understood to allow the development of measures which will mitigate the impact on the special qualities of the National Park.

-- 9.14 The National Park Authority will take account of national transport policy and the Hampshire and Wiltshire Local Transport Plans with regard to the consideration of any major new traffic or demand management measures over the longer term of this Local Plan.
+- likely effects of increased levels of trip generation within the National Park by addressing accessibility, road safety, air quality and traffic congestion. - 9.13 Of greater concern is the impact of increased trip generation on the National Park arising from development outside the National Park boundary; some 150,000 dwellings are proposed for South Hampshire and South East Dorset up to 2036.
+It is important that the likely impacts are researched and fully understood to allow the implementation of measures which will mitigate the impact on the special qualities of the National Park. - 9.14 The National Park Authority will take account of national transport policy and the Hampshire and Wiltshire Local Transport Plans with regard to the consideration of any major new traffic or demand management measures over the longer term of this Local Plan.
 Any such measures will not be considered without further detailed research and public consultation. - 9.15 Where proposed development would generate significant amounts of traffic movement then a detailed Transport Statement or Transport Assessment will be required, as set out in national planning policy.
 This will be identified on a case by case basis.